codahale/veil-go/README.md

 > There's a lesson in all this: have one joint and keep it well oiled. … \[O\]ne needs to minimise
 > complexity, concentrate all extensibility in a single place and _actively defend it_.

+As a result, the constructions in Veil depend primarily on two relatively stable cryptographic
+assumptions: the computational Diffie-Hellman assumption for ristretto255 and that Keccak 𝑓-\[1600\] is suitably close to a random permutation.

 ### Integrated Constructions